Geometric-Algebra Adaptive Filters: Linear Estimation in GA

 } The array is denoted using lower case letters, the same as scalars and vectors (1-vectors).
 However, the meaning of the symbol will be evident from the context.
-Also, the name \emph{array} was chosen to avoid confusion with vectors (1-vectors) in $\mathbb{R}^n$, which in this text have the usual meaning of \emph{collection of real numbers}.
-In this sense, an array of multivectors can be interpreted as a ``vector'' that allows for hypercomplex entries.
+Additionally, this work adopts the notion of \textit{matrix of multivectors} as well: it is a matrix whose elements are multivector-valued.